davidc6/exploring_rust/code-samples/README.md

 ### Ownership

+**Is a set of rules that governs how Rust program manages memory**

+1. Garbage collection
+2. Explicit allocation and deallocation
+3. Through a set of rules the compiler checks

 - Stack - static memory allocation (we can't modify context of this area; fixed size; high memory addresses; allocation is quicker)
 - Heap - dynamic memory allocation (not fixed and can vary at runtime; size is dependent on the system; lower memory addresses; allocation is slower as have to find first)

+- RAII (Resource Aqcquisition Is Initialization) - sometimes referred to as scope-bound resource management, resources being file handles, network sockets, which usage need to be controlled.
+The lifetime of the object is dependent on it's variable scope, when the variable goes out of scope the destructor will be called and the resource will be released.

+- clone() - to deeply copy heap data
+- copy() - to copy stack data

 - Ownership:
   - Keeps track of what parts of code are using what data on the heap